 Contradictory, right?
-And yet, those few words accurately convey the debate that’s been waged for years regarding the validity of the printed product.
-And by printed product, I am really referring to the printed word versus a digitally-delivered message.
+And yet, those few words accurately convey the dizzying debate that’s been waged for years regarding the validity of the printed product.
+And by printed product, I am referring to the printed word versus a digitally-delivered message.
 Postcards, brochures, and yes, the humble business card.

 Since the advent of the internet, marketers and creative agencies have been keeping a keen eye on the advertising horizon to try and gauge when that last sunset will occur for the seemingly-displaced print medium.
 These would-be Galileos of Adstronomy, however, were lacking a major component in their predictions — the scientific support.
 Until recently, that is.

 Recent studies were conducted using eye-tracking, high-res EEG brain wave measurement and fMRI brain scans (3D imaging of specific structures) to measure cognitive load (ease of understanding), motivation (persuasiveness), and attention (how long subjects looked at the content).

 Most notably, tests revealed that paper advertising activated the brain’s ventral striatum area more readily than digital media.
 The ventral striatum has been shown in previous studies to be an indicator of desire and valuation (there’s that left brain/right brain “Buyology” reference again).

 Print is traditional, historical, trustworthy.
 It’s part of our ancient history (Google “papyrus” … the Egyptian term, not the tacky typeface voted Worst in the World!).

 So, given that paper is engrained into our culture, perhaps our reluctance to let go of this delivery dinosaur is that we have a hard-wired attraction.
 That, or it’s simple logistics: